Tell England (film)

-Tell England is a 1931 British drama film directed by Anthony Asquith and Geoffrey Barkas and starring Fay Compton, Tony Bruce and Carl Harbord.
-It is based on the 1922 novel Tell England by Ernest Raymond which featured two young men joining the army, and taking part in the fighting at Gallipoli.
-Both directors had close memories of Gallipoli, as did Fay Compton's brother, Compton Mackenzie.
-Asquith's father H. H. Asquith had been Prime Minister at the time of the Gallipoli Landings, a fact which drew press attention to the film, while Barkas had fought at Suvla Bay in the Gallipoli campaign.
+Tell England (U.S. title: The Battle of Gallipoli) is a 1931 British drama film directed by Anthony Asquith and Geoffrey Barkas and starring Fay Compton, Tony Bruce and Carl Harbord.
+It was written by A. P. Herbert and Anthony Asquith based on the 1922 novel Tell England by Ernest Raymond, which featured two young men joining the army, and taking part in the fighting at Gallipoli.

-In the United States it was released under the alternative title The Battle of Gallipoli.
+Both directors had close memories of Gallipoli, as did Fay Compton's brother, Compton Mackenzie.Asquith's father H. H. Asquith had been Prime Minister at the time of the Gallipoli Landings, a fact which drew press attention to the film, while Barkas had fought at Suvla Bay in the Gallipoli campaign.

+Plot

+At the outbreak of the World War I, childhood friends Edgar Doe and Rupert Ray enlist in the army, immediately after leaving school.
+Both earn officer commissions and are deployed to Gallipoli.
+The prolonged periods of inaction and relentless casualties take a heavy toll on Doe, fraying his nerves and causing a falling-out between him and Ray, who has been promoted to Captain.
+However, upon learning of an upcoming raid on the Turkish lines, Doe finds renewed resolve.
+He goes over the top, braves severe injuries to reach the mortar position, and single-handedly destroys it, before succumbing to his wounds.

 Production

 The film had originally been intended to be made as a silent film, but was delayed.
 It was made at Welwyn Studios using the German Klangfilm process.
 Much of the film was shot on location in Malta, standing in for Gallipoli.